ocaml/dune/doc/dune-files.rst

   when constructing the library archive file for the C stubs. ``<flags>`` uses the :ref:`ordered-set-language` and supports ``(:include ...)`` forms.
-When you are writing bindings for a C library named ``bar``, you should typically write ``-lbar`` here, or whatever flags are necessary to to link against this library
+When you are writing bindings for a C library named ``bar``, you should typically write ``-lbar`` here, or whatever flags are necessary to link against this library

 - ``(modules_without_implementation <modules>)`` specifies a list of